Tuition Fee Discounts and Tuition Fee Waivers

-The State University Grant program is unique to the CSU and is a critical source of grant assistance for CSU students.
-Since its inception in 1982/83, the State University Grant program has provided needbased grants to cover the cost of mandatory systemwide tuition and to offset the impact of increased charges for students with the greatest financial need.
+The Tuition Fee Discount program (also known as State University Grants) is a critical source of assistance for CSU students.
+Since its inception in 1982/83, the Tuition Fee Discount program has provided need-based discounts to offset the cost of mandatory systemwide tuition fees for resident students and the impact of increased charges for students with the greatest financial need.

-Prior to 1992/93 the state provided funds for the SUG program to ensure adequate grant assistance was available for the CSU’s neediest students.
-Since 1992/93, the CSU has continued grant assistance to these students by forgoing one-third of annual revenue increases from tuition.
+Prior to 1992/93, the state provided the funds necessary to ensure adequate assistance was available for the CSU’s neediest students.
+Since 1992/93, the CSU has continued assistance to these students by forgoing one-third of annual revenue increases from tuition fees in most years.

-Under current law, there are three state-mandated tuition waiver programs: the California Veterans Waiver for children of disabled/ deceased veterans (Education Code 66025.3), the Alan Pattee Waiver for dependents of deceased law enforcement or fire suppression personnel (Education Code 68120), and the tuition waiver for California residents who were dependents of victims killed in the September 11, 2001, terrorist attacks (Education Code 68121).
-In addition to statemandated tuition waiver programs, other tuition waiver programs are dictated by agreements in the collective bargaining process and include waivers for employees and employee dependants and graduate and teaching assistants.
-Other nonmandatory waivers have been established by CSU Board of Trustees policy and California statute that include programs for high school students and California residents age 60 years and older among others.
-The state has not provided General Fund support for CSU tuition waiver programs since fiscal year 1992/93.
+Under current law, there are four state-mandated tuition fee waiver programs: the California Veterans Waiver for children of disabled/deceased veterans (Education Code 66025.3), the Alan Pattee Waiver for dependents of deceased law enforcement or fire suppression personnel (Education Code 68120), the tuition fee waiver for California residents who were dependents of victims killed in the September 11, 2001 terrorist attacks (Education Code 68121), and the tuition fee waiver for the two students serving on the Board of Trustees (Education Code 66602).
+In addition to state-mandated tuition fee waiver programs, other tuition fee waiver programs include waivers for employees and employee dependents pursuant to collective bargaining agreements.
+Other non-mandatory waivers have been established by CSU Board of Trustees policy and California statute that include programs for high school students and California residents age 60 years and older, among others.
+The state has not provided General Fund support for CSU tuition fee waiver programs since 1992/93.

-In the 2009/10 college year (fall, winter, spring and summer), 11,932 mandatory tuition waivers were granted to CSU students.
-When state university tuition rates are applied to these waivers based on student enrollment status, it amounts to over $41 million in revenue forgone to the CSU.
-When the 2010/11 tuition rates are applied to these numbers, the level of revenue forgone rises to over $45 million.
+A summary of the total revenue forgone and applied to Tuition Fee Discounts and mandatory waivers from 2013/14 through 2015/16 is included in the Three-Year Budget Summary and Highlights section.
+In the 2013/14 college year (fall, winter, spring, and summer), 13,256 tuition fee waivers were granted to CSU students.
+When tuition fee rates are applied to these waivers based on student enrollment status, it amounts to approximately $65.7 million in revenue forgone to the CSU.